 The 2010 Risk Analysis System for modeling jobs seeking models

-While modeling and talent agencies may claim that the models who they represent are more credible than independent models who contact you to be considered for modeling job, don’t believe it.
+While modeling and talent agencies may claim that the models whom they represent are more credible than independent models who contact you to be considered for modeling job, don’t believe it (and if they make this claim, make them put it in writing and guarantee it.
+For some reason, they won't back up their claims with action, for some reason.
+We wonder why?
+Talk is cheap).
 The agency wants you to pay them for models.
 While we do not recommend paying models less than you would pay an agency model (and we will ensure that models are aware of what fair rates are for your type of job), you can save a lot of money on agency fees alone, while making the audition selection simpler, and that makes it worth it.

 Please read our disclaimer before using this system.
 Anyone using the RAS assumes all risk and potential liability.
 It’s up to you, and Independent Modeling cannot be held liable for any losses which may be incurred through using this system, or by using our site.

-Although the point of the RAS is to help professionals quickly, and easily, assess prospective professionals before working with them, any ones using this information is responsible for the outcome.
+Although the point of the RAS is to help professionals quickly, and easily, assess prospective professionals before working with them, any one using this information is responsible for the outcome.

 EVALUATING MODELS FOR YOUR MODELING JOB